public-key-cryptography/public-key-editor/README.md

 	are validated; the document / file type detection was corrected so the program correctly displays html documents instead of trying to display them as image files which caused the dialog frame to collapse;

-	the hyperactive class was modified to copy the url address to the clipboard so the user can copy and paste the address into a web browser if an email provider like yandex sends messages to clients using html that has hyperlinks; an icon / font size error was corrected that caused different email panels to have different button / icon sizes set by the readMailSettings method unless the frame was resized
+	the Hyperactive class was modified to copy the url address to the clipboard so the user can copy and paste the address into a web browser if an email provider like yandex sends messages to clients using html that has hyperlinks; an icon / font size error was corrected that caused different email panels to have different button / icon sizes set by the readMailSettings method unless the frame was resized